 "Ohhhh, hearts."

 In Vilseck, Germany, we had a Brooklynite, nicknamed Smitty.
 He was occasionally teased about his accent, which he accepted with good humor.
-One friend, Vernon, used to quote an imaginary conversation with Smitty:
+One friend, Vernon, used to quote an imaginary conversation with Smitty:"Listen to da boids."

 "Those aren't boids, Smitty, those are birds."